Mimir Capabilities

 Spectroscopy

 In spectroscopy, one slit is selected, the decker is centered to select only the chosen slit, filters and grism dispersing elements are selected, and a camera is selected.
 With three different grisms, each with multiple orders, two cameras, and many filters the number of distinct spectroscopy options is quite large.
-Some of the most common and most efficient options using the F/5 camera are listed in the table below.
-A more complete spectroscopy option list is also posted.
+Some of the most common and most efficient options are listed in the table below.
 Note that all slits are oriented North-South and instrument rotation is not allowed.

 Name